StellarSand/privacy-settings/Privacy Settings/Google-Chrome.md

 #### Site Settings
 - Additional permissions > Your device use > Don't allow sites to know when you're actively using your device
-- Additional content settings > Ads > Block ads on sites that show intrusive or misleading ads
+- Additional content settings > Intrusive ads > Ads are blocked on sites known to show intrusive or misleading ads

 #### Privacy Sandbox
 **This section does not apply to Ungoogled Chromium**